Green hair tones are not an uncommon problem, and can happen for a variety of reasons. We’re not talking Billie Eilish green!

 - How To Neutralize Red Tones in Hair

-If you’ve managed to find yourself with hair a not-so-flattering shade of broccoli as a result of a hair color or toner mishap, your safest option would be to go to your salon and get it professionally taken care of.
+If you’ve managed to find yourself with hair (or your highlights!) a not-so-flattering shade of broccoli as a result of a hair color or toner mishap, your safest option would be to go to your salon and get it professionally taken care of.